pcaston/OpenPeerPower.github.io/source/_docs/configuration/yaml.markdown

 ### Upper and lower case

-Home Assistant is case sensitive, a state of `'on'` is not the same as `'On'` or `'ON'`.
+ Open Peer Power is case sensitive, a state of `'on'` is not the same as `'On'` or `'ON'`.
 Similarly an entity of `group.Doors` is not the same as `group.doors`.

-If you're having trouble, check the case that Home Assistant is reporting in the dev-state menu, under *Developer tools*.
+If you're having trouble, check the case that Open Peer Power is reporting in the dev-state menu, under *Developer tools*.